Infviz/Orange/Reference/src/ControlManager-ClassDescription.md

 1. Call `Orange.Controls.GetOrInitializeOrangeElement` on `<div data-view=MyViews.MyMainView"></div>` to create/get an `IOrangeElementExtension` connecting the control/view to its associated `HTMLElement`.

 * Create an instance of `MyViews.MyMainView`
-  * Using `Orange.Modularity.Container` to resolve any classes needed by the class being instantiated (in the example above an instance of `MyMainViewModel` will be provided by the container)
+  * Using `Orange.Modularity.Container` to resolve any classes needed by the class being instantiated (in the example above an instance of `MyMainViewModel` will be provided by the container due to the `@Orange.Modularity.inject` decorator being present on the class)

 * Set the `control` property on the `IOrangeElementExtension` from *1* to the instance created in *2*